agcdtmr/2-wk-sprint-mini-project-for-junior-cloud-devops-engineer/README.md

 - **Regular Commits:** Commit your changes frequently and write meaningful commit messages.
 This helps in tracking changes and debugging.
 - **Test Thoroughly:** Ensure your CI/CD pipeline includes proper testing phases.
 This practice enhances the reliability of your deployments.

+Remember, this plan is flexible and might need adjustments based on your progress and familiarity with the tools.
+Good luck with your project!

 ## Understanding the project requirements and scope

 Understanding the project requirements and scope means figuring out exactly **what you need to do** and **what your project will involve**.

-Remember, this plan is flexible and might need adjustments based on your progress and familiarity with the tools.
-Good luck with your project!
+Project Goal (The main aim is to):
+1. create a basic API (a way for different software programs to talk to each other)
+2. deploy the basicAPI on Amazon Web Services (AWS), using Terraform (a tool for setting up infrastructure) and GitLab CI/CD (Continuous Integration/Continuous Deployment - a way to automate testing and deploying code).